 When Coverage Starts

 Your coverage will begin on the 1st of the month following 30 days of employment.
-Your enrollment form must be submitted to the CBO as soon as possible.
+Your enrollment must be completed in Ease, CSCE’s insurance portal, as soon as possible.
 This form serves as a request for coverage, and authorizes any payroll deductions necessary to pay for your coverage.

 COBRA Benefits